 SORTING THE SWEETENER AISLE

-With hundreds of new options constantly hitting shelves, this page gives you a bird’s-eye view of all the sweeteners available in stores.
-To help you navigate the choices with ease, I've sorted products into three simple categories—each with its own benefits and potential drawbacks.
+This is your guide to making sense of the sweetener chaos.
+With thousands of products on shelves—and more launching all the time—this page gives you a bird’s-eye view of all the sweeteners available in stores.
+To help you navigate the choices with ease, I've sorted products into three simple categories.
 Click to jump straight to the type of sweetener you want to explore.

 PICK YOUR ZERO-CALORIE SWEETENER